 “We had a talented team of scientists and social media experts scrolling through the #StraightEdge hashtag eight hours a day for a month.
 And as a control group — to better understand how the average, non-straight-edge American lives — we had another team observing the #kidrock hashtag, both groups have a lot of pride and a lot of spelling mistakes,” said Rodriguez.
 “Honestly, most of the criticism of our study isn’t about how we gathered our information, but rather based in a historic subcultural belief that boils down to ‘Girls can’t be straight edge,’ so I should just shut my mouth.”

 “They’re a primitive people,” Rodriguez explained.

-“Guys with big plugs in their ears and covered-up tattoos keep dropping off garbage bags full of a surprisingly large selection of items with the words ‘DrugxFree’ on them,” Susan Beeman, the manager of Thriftville, said.
+“Guys with big plugs in their ears and covered-up tattoos keep dropping off garbage bags full of black shirts and basketball jerseys with the words ‘DrugxFree’ on them,” said Susan Beeman, the manager of Thriftville.
 “We made a section for this ‘Straight Edge’ brand, but I’ve had to start turning down these kinds of donations because we just can’t sell the clothes despite the fact the shirts seem brand new.
 I mean why would anyone want shoelaces that say ‘One Life X Drug Free’ on them?”